phantomstudios/strapi-plugin-github-publish/README.md

 This plugin tackles the publishing flow a different way.
 The site administrators can take their time and make many changes and once the content update is complete they can trigger a single build.

-This plugin also checks to see if an `in_progress` build is active and not allow the user to trigger another.
+This plugin also checks to see if an `in_progress` build is active or if anything is in the `queue` and not allow the user to trigger another.
 Also, when a build has been triggered the user can wait on the plugin page to see when the build and deployment has completed.

 ## Installation